Jack Tucker: Milton Keynes Dons

 On 17 June 2022, Tucker signed for League One club Milton Keynes Dons on a long-term contract, with compensation owed to Gillingham due to his age.
 He made his debut on 30 July 2022 in a 1–0 defeat away to Cambridge United.

+On 23 January 2025, Tucker joined League Two side Colchester United on loan for the remainder of the season.

+On 16 May 2025, Milton Keynes Dons announced Tucker was one of three first team players to be released by the club.

+Colchester United

+On 1 July 2025, Tucker returned to Colchester United on a permanent deal following the expiry of his MK Dons contract.